FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-4-30-How-Safe-Is-My-Password?.md

 * Alice's password: (password) 5f4dcc3b5aa765d61d8327deb882cf99
 * Bob's password: (password) 5f4dcc3b5aa765d61d8327deb882cf99

 In defenses against hackers, our goal is to frustrate them as much as possible and not give obvious hints where and how to attack.
 How can we address this issue of two people sharing the same password?
-Trusting the second property again, what we could do to change the hashes is add a bit of **salt**(some pre-computed value) to the original password in order to change the hash entirely.
+Trusting the second property again, what we could do to change the hashes is add a bit of **salt** (some pre-computed value) to the original password in order to change the hash entirely.
 Remember, adding just 1 byte of data to the input will change the hash.
-We can prepend OR append this value to the original password.
+We can prepend or append this value to the original password.

 * Salt value: dontcrackme3456
 * Alice's password with salt: (dontcrackme3456password) 760271f1349c0484a4ecaf53e161253e